Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-parm.rst

     * - ``V4L2_MODE_HIGHQUALITY``
       - 0x0001
       - High quality imaging mode.
 High quality mode is intended for still imaging applications.
-The idea is to get the best possible image quality that the hardware can deliver.
-It is not defined how the driver writer may achieve that; it will depend on the hardware and the ingenuity of the driver writer.
-High quality mode is a different mode from the regular motion video capture modes.
+The idea is to get the woke best possible image quality that the woke hardware can deliver.
+It is not defined how the driver writer may achieve that; it will depend on the woke hardware and the ingenuity of the woke driver writer.
+High quality mode is a different mode from the woke regular motion video capture modes.
 In high quality mode:

 	-  The driver may be able to capture higher resolutions than for